ERAU-CORALS/Requirements/publish-markdown/SIDD.md

 # Introduction {#SIDD-001 }

-The CORALS Software Interface Design document was developed by Team CORALS as a design standard and reference for the Software Communication Protocols used on the CORALS Testbed.
-It is meant to replace the need for requirements specifying the format and breadth of command/data transmission to and from the CORALS Testbed with the client, as the requirements were not derivable from the customer objectives; the customer did not stipulate a standard.
+The CORALS Software Interface Design document was developed by CORALS as a design standard and reference for the Software Communication Protocols used on the testbed.
+It is meant to replace the need for requirements specifying the format and breadth of command/data transmission to and from the testbed with the client, as the requirements were not derivable from the customer objectives; the customer did not stipulate a standard.
 This document will serve as a source of design truth for the CORALS Software Communication interfaces.

 ## Scope <small>SIDD-006</small> {#SIDD-006 }

-This document contains the software interface design decisions for the CORALS Testbed Control Software and the Host Data Acquisition and Routing Script.
+This document contains the software interface design decisions for the testbed control software and the Data Acquisition and Remote Telecommand Script (DARTS).
 This includes decisions on message format, parameters, keywords, valid ranges, and transmission rates.

 ## Background <small>SIDD-007</small> {#SIDD-007 }